Zendro-dev/graphql-server-model-codegen/README.md

 *label* | String | Name of the column in the target model to be used as a display name in the GUI.
 *sublabel* | String | Optional name of the column in the target model to be used as a sub-label in the GUI.

+**Note**: The `keysIn` argument points to the model that stores the information about the foreignKey(s).
+That can be either a single key, a foreignkey array or a cross-model.

-When the association is of type *many_to_many* it's necessary to describe two extra arguments given that the association is made with a cross table.
-These arguments are:
+When the association is of type *many_to_many* it's necessary to describe an extra argument *sourceKey*:

 name | Type | Description
 ------- | ------- | --------------
-*sourceKey* | String | Key to identify the source id *keysIn* | String | Name of the cross table
+*sourceKey* | String | Key to identify the source id

+Be aware that in case of a *many_to_many* via an *sql_cross_table* implementation the keysIn field points to the cross model.

 ## NOTE:
 Be aware that in the case of this type of association the user is required to describe the cross table used in the field _keysIn_ as a model in its own.
 For example, if we have a model `User` and a model `Role` and they are associated in a `many_to_many` way, then we also need to describe the `role_to_user` model: